 Joanne’s current specific interests lies in headache management using the Dean Watson techniques and the shoulder (i.e. post-surgical rehabilitation), antenatal/postnatal treatment and education, and tendinopathy exercise regimes.

 When not working Joanne is very active including rock climbing, bike riding and bush walking.
-Joanne returns to work two sessions a week in February 2018 after being on Maternity leave with her two young sons.
+Joanne has been on extended Maternity leave since the birth of her daughter in March 2019 she has been able to spend time with daughter and her two young sons.

 We anticipate Joanne’s return to the practice in the first half of 2022